Contact us

 PhD: Speculative Experience and History: Walter Benjamin's Goethean Kantianism

-Profile: Matt is currently teaching on the MA programmes in the CRMEP at Kingston.
-He also teaches in the Department of English, Linguistics and Cultural Studies at the University of Westminster.
+Profile: Matt is a Lecturer in the Department of English, Linguistics and Cultural Studies at the University of Westminster.
 He is the author of 'Imaginative Mislocation: Hiroshima's Genbaku Dome, Ground Zero of the Twentieth Century', Radical Philosophy 162 (July/August 2010) and co-author (with Peter Osborne) of the Stanford University Encyclopedia of Philosophy entry Walter Benjamin.
 He is a member of the editorial collective of the journal Radical Philosophy.

 2010 Dustin McWherter